ABD: Default Exception Abduction in Finite First Order Worlds: Conclusion

-Finally, the complexity analyses emphasize that performance cannot be summarized by validity and unbudgeted cost.
-Large formulas can reduce cost on training worlds but become brittle on holdouts, consistent with case-splitting.
-Moderate-size formulas often provide the best tradeoff.
-This motivates reporting \textsc{ABD} performance as a multi-objective profile over validity, parsimony, and syntactic budget.
+Finally, complexity matters: longer-than-reference formulas have only 28\% holdout validity versus 85\% for shorter formulas, even though their $\Delta$Gap is lower. \textsc{ABD} should therefore be read as a joint profile over validity, parsimony, and syntactic budget.

-\paragraph{Limitations.} Domains are small to permit exact SMT verification, which also makes extensional case-splitting feasible; we therefore report size-conditioned and held-out-world metrics to diagnose memorization.
-Our free-$Ab$ baseline relaxes the single-formula constraint, so gap-to-opt is a conservative overestimate.
-Finally, planted gold rules are generator anchors rather than uniquely optimal targets; models often find valid solutions of lower AST than gold.
+\textbf{Limitations.} Domains are small to permit exact SMT verification, which also makes extensional case-splitting feasible; we therefore report size-conditioned and holdout metrics to diagnose memorization.
+Our free-$\Ab$ baseline relaxes the single-formula constraint, so gap-to-opt is conservative, and planted generator references are anchors rather than uniquely optimal targets.

-\paragraph{Future work.} A natural next step is to use \textsc{ABD} as a training and diagnosis environment: e.g., solver-in-the-loop refinement that supplies counterexample worlds or counterexample completions, and optimization objectives that explicitly trade off parsimony and robustness.
-Methodologically, it would be valuable to tighten the lower bound (e.g., by approximating the minimum cost under the single-formula constraint), and to scale beyond small worlds via approximate verification or sampling-based evaluation while preserving exact verification. \textsc{ABD} provides a controlled testbed for studying how learned systems acquire (or fail to acquire) portable default--exception first-order rules.
+\textbf{Software and Data.} Code and data are available at \url{https://github.com/SerafimBatzoglou/concept-synth}, including benchmark files, prompts, cached outputs, evaluation scripts, and instructions to reproduce the reported tables and figures.